The Compact Stacks are located on Floor L2. The Compact Stacks are on motorized tracks, which allow the stacks to move to create aisles.

 and the Federal Register; and superseded material.

-Arranged by court and then by docket number are court briefs from cases before the U.S. Supreme Court, the 9th Circuit Court of Appeals, and the Washington Supreme and appellate courts.
+Arranged by court and then by docket number are court briefs from cases before the U.S. Supreme Court, the 9th Circuit Court of Appeals, and the Washington Supreme Court and Court of Appeals.

 Shelved alphabetically by title are law reviews and other legal journals.